instructlab/taxonomy/docs/taxonomy_diagram.md

 ## Taxonomy diagram

+> [!Note]
-**Note**: This is a cut-down version of the taxonomy.
-This is not complete.
+> This diagram shows a subset of the taxonomy.
+It is not a complete representation.

 ```mermaid
  flowchart TD;